trevel/vbas1/Readme.txt

 Our initial code for our library started out with Lab 3 where we learned to read and parse CSV files in order to perform searches.
 In Lab 4 we extended this functionality and learned how to create a separate C# library and use it to provide an interface for our field validation.
+In lab 4 we also learned how to raise events in our library and handle events in our console client.

 In Lab 5, when we identified the need for a second entity class with similar characteristics to the existing Address Class we defined an Abstract base